BCI-ECS-sapienza/Echo-chamber_COVID-19_edition/network_graph/README.md

 * **graph_construction**: build the networkx graph;

+* **hashtags_index**: output a jsonl file with a pseudo inverted index, where to each hashtag (not similar to dataset keywords) is associated the list of users that used it;

 * **retweet_mentions_extractor**: output a jsonl file with an index containing all the connections given by retweets and mentions for each user;

 * **sample_accounts_tweets**: output a sample of the desired number of accounts from the collection, save them in a jsonl file, and finally retrieve all the corresponding tweets that are then saved in a different jsonl file;